yashharjani/Data_Quality_Reporting_Automation_Tool-/README.md

 Bar chart generation based on the pivot table data.
 Output saved as an enhanced Excel file with the pivot table and chart included.

-### Help
-If you encounter any issues, check the db directory to ensure your Excel data file is named correctly and placed in the correct path.

-### Contributing
-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your suggested changes.

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.

-### Acknowledgments
-Thanks to Frank Andrade
-Automate with Python